xuanyi-fu/xynet/README.md

 xynet
 =====
 Experimental C++ network library based on io_uring and coroutine.
+This project is developed for understanding and practice C++20 new features(ranges, coroutine) and new Linux I/O API io_uring.

 Features
 -----